Skip to content

 • MCP Gateway installed and configured

-• A Redis instance accessible from the gateway (Redis 7+ recommended)
+• A Redis-based datastore accessible from the gateway

-If you don't already have a Redis instance available, deploy one in your cluster.
-Any standard Redis deployment will work.
-For example:
+If you don't already have a Redis-based datastore available, deploy one in your cluster.
+Any Redis-compatible deployment will work.
+For example, to deploy Redis:

 kubectl apply -n your-namespace -f - <<EOF